weaviate/weaviate-io/developers/weaviate/client-libraries/go.md

 ## Custom headers

-You can pass custom headers to the client, which are added to the initialization of the client:
+You can pass custom headers to the client, which are added at initialization:

 ```go
 cfg, err := weaviate.NewConfig(